ocurrent/current-bench/README.md

 If you want to enroll your repository or setup this benchmark repository for your repository, we make the following assumptions.

 1. There is a `make bench` target which can run the benchmarks.
-2. The benchmarks result is a JSON object with of the following format:
+2. The benchmarks result is a JSON object of the following format:

 ```bash
 {